telefonicaid/iotagent-json/docs/usermanual.md

  }
 ```

-Note that array of entitles are handled as a multiple measure, each entity is a measure.
+Note that array of entities are handled as a multiple measure, each entity is a measure.

 #### Configuration retrieval